10+1 Best Small Business Tax Tips

 • Industry-Specific Changes: Some tax changes may be specific to certain industries.

-• Mileage Rate Changes: The IRS updates its standard mileage rate every once in a while so a mileage tracker app like MileageWise can help you stay up-to-date and to be able to create an IRS-Proof mileage log for your final tax file.
+• Mileage Rate Changes: The IRS updates its standard mileage rate every once in a while, so a mileage tracker app like MileageWise can help you stay up-to-date and to be able to create an IRS-compliant mileage log for your final tax file.

 10. Consult with Tax Professionals